wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-devices/includes/4-automate-windows-deployment-autopilot.md

 ## Windows Autopilot Reset

-Through Windows Intune, Autopilot Reset lets remotely wipe all the data on all the devices in your school in preparation for the new school year start.
+Through Windows Intune, Autopilot Reset lets remotely wipe all the data on your devices in your school in preparation for the new school year start.
 It removes all the apps, settings, and user data but preserves the device's enrollment in Azure AD and Intune.
 Once reset, the Windows device will be refreshed with the latest Intune policies needed for that classroom.

 A reset can also be applied to a group of devices.